GSA-TTS/10x-website/pages/submit-an-idea.md

 ---
 title: Send Us Your Idea! | 10x Idea Submission
 description: Send your idea on how technology improves government digital service delivery.
 Here's a step-by-step guide.
+pageBrow: Ideas
+pageTitle: Send your idea to 10x
-excerpt: Working in public service makes you uniquely qualified to see how we can create new good-for-government technology that enables good-for-people services.
+subtitle: Working in public service makes you uniquely qualified to see how we can create new good-for-government technology that enables good-for-people services.
 layout: layouts/submit-an-idea-page.html
-pageTitle: Send your idea to 10x
 return-to-top_text: Return to top
 home-link-text: Home
 submit-idea-url: https://feedback.gsa.gov/jfe/form/SV_1Im8dTPnjnV3HpP